 Our Design Sprint involved ten people – three designers (two working directly with the team, and one operating from New York), a project manager, a scrum master, three software and two QA engineers.
 The team was very interested in the idea because they were all involved in the process of creating the flow of the new functionality, and this was a chance for everyone to be creative and look at the problem from the end user’s perspective.

 One of our senior designers was the facilitator of the Design Sprint, while another was assisting the process and equally participating with the rest of the team in solving the feature problem.
 The team was introduced with what the process would look like, what the purpose of a Design Sprint is, and what its steps would be.
-Here is a summary of the introduction:During the first day of the workshop, a conference room was booked and equipped with sticky notes, colorful markers, and sweets – the setting which helped the team get creative and put their problem-solving hats on.

 The first phase was the understanding phase, which included mapping the user’s needs, behavior, purpose, problems, and goals – the key points around which the team would have to work.
 After they had clearly defined the weak points and described the user’s journey and possible steps, it was time for the next phase – the sketching.
 The engineers showed concern that they were not talented at drawing, but were encouraged by the designers that this was not an art competition, but a way of brainstorming ideas on paper and coming up with new potential solutions to the problem by sketching.
 What came as a surprise was their conciseness and precision in the ideation phase, and their ability to come up with rather straightforward solutions.
 As a result, by the end of the session, the team was satisfied because they got a confirmation that all of them were completely aligned in regards to the requirements, the problems and the weak points, as well as the goals for this particular feature.
 This method proved to be a good starting point for reducing the time spent on internal meetings and iterations, and showed that building ideas together, as a team, also leads to building up the positive energy and enthusiasm about future work.